RedOneTech/line-bot-tag-typer/readme.md

 - Tunggu sekitar 5-10 detik, maka otomatis kamu akan mengetikkan semua tag secara otomatis
 - Pastikan kamu tidak memindahkan cursor sampai proses pengetikan tag selesai

+## Future Update
+- Support for Mac OS LINE with different hot keys for sending chat
+- Create executable file for Windows (.exe) and mac (.dmg)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.